MissSeleste/MissSeleste/README.md

 # 💫 About Me:
-🔭 Working on different PowerShell Scripts in my free time 💬 IT Nerd
+🔭 Working on different PowerShell Scripts in my free time<br>💬 IT Nerd<br>😄 Pronouns: she/her
-😄 Pronouns: she/her

 # 💻 Tech Stack: